gn0mesort/oberon/README.md

 - libxkbcommon-x11
 - libvulkan

-Additionally, the Vulkan features require [vkfl](https://github.com/gn0mesort/vkfl). vkfl is provided as a submodule and requires the following dependencies:
+Additionally, the Vulkan features require [VKFL](https://github.com/gn0mesort/vkfl).
+VKFL is provided as a submodule and requires the following dependencies:
 - Mako
 - defusedxml